 Să pot să mănânc carne ar fi minunat!
 Din păcate nu am voie. - Being able to eat meat would be wonderful!
 I am not allowed to, though. (because you are suffering from a disease, for instance).

 As a rule of thumb: If you are unsure between the infinitive and the conjunctive, just use the conjunctive.
-Chances are you right.
+Chances are you are right.